top of page

 The America250MI program is inspired by the 5 Guiding Themes that serve as a framework for exploring Michigan's rich history and the narratives that shape our identity.
 These themes—Unfinished Revolutions, Power of Place, We the People, American Experiment, and Doing History—encourage us to delve into unheard stories, highlighting the experiences of marginalized communities and individuals throughout our state’s journey.
 By engaging with these themes, we not only celebrate our shared heritage but also foster a deeper understanding of the complexities in our past, paving the way for a better future.
 Together, we can ensure that all voices are recognized and valued in the Semiquincentennial Commemoration of the Declaration of Independence and America’s history.

-Portrait of Odawa man from Michigan circa 1910
+Portrait of Odawa Man_edited.png

 #2 -mitchell-map-michigan-1755_Public Domain.jpg